poddar-namita/quadb-internship-test/README.md

         >> For Linux: Terminal
         >> git clone https://github.com/poddar-namita/quadb-internship-test.git

-    > Download and install Node.js from
+    > Download and install Node.js from the link provided in the end.
     > Open command prompt from the location of the project and run the command "node app.js" the server will start, now you can run the app on browser.
     >Note: If you are using Visual Studio Code you can even use the inbuilt terminal to run the server.
 ```